 Beach volleyball

 Life is better at the beach!
-Take a beach getaway without breaking the bank by staying at Sound View Greenport, Driftwood on the Ocean, Greenporter Hotel, or Hyatt Regency Long Island.
-Long Island boasts some of the best beaches in the country, including Coopers Beach and Main Beach, both of which offer free beach access, but parking will cost you $40 and $50, respectively (it is The Hamptons, after all!)
-If you’re bringing a few friends, split the cost to spend the day soaking up the sun and surf.
-Jones Beach is another excellent choice, with an entry cost of just $10.
+Take a beach getaway without breaking the bank by staying at the Hyatt Regency Long Island, starting around $215/night.
+Long Island boasts some of the nicest beaches in the country, including miles of white sand beaches at Jones Beach State Park and Robert Moses State Park ($10 vehicle entry fee for both beaches).
 Take a walk or bike on the Jones Beach bikeway or catch a free concert at the Jones Beach Bandshell, which features a variety of musical acts throughout the summer.
-For more free musical performances, check out the Huntington Summer Arts Festival, or the Port Jefferson Harborfront Concert Series, featuring a diverse lineup of musicians.

 NYC